Terms and Conditions

 REGISTRATION, ACCOUNT AND PASSWORD

-The details you give us as part of the registration must be correct.
+The details you give us as part of the registration for a Mojang or Microsoft Account must be correct.
 You can change your registration details if they become out of date.
-If you deliberately tell us something that you know isn't true, we may terminate or suspend your account.
+If you deliberately tell us something that you know isn't true, we may terminate or suspend your Mojang account or access to Minecraft.net or any Mojang game titles with your Microsoft Account.

 RIGHTS OF USE AND INTELLECTUAL PROPERTY RIGHTS